Korbsti/SoaromaACFree/README.md

 <h2>SoaromaSAC is an anti-cheat that stands for Soaroma Simple Anti Cheat</h2>
 <p> Its purpose is to detect cheaters within minecraft using the spigot/bukkit API </p>

+<h3> By all means make pull requests to make changes if you'd like </h3>